CIS-460-F2017/homework-5-shape-grammar-city-KathrynMiller/README.md

 Color:

 I assigned each geometry a color as a linear interpolation of two colors based on the building's distance from the center of the city.
+Then I added a skybox I wrote earlier this year.